Observer - Fabulae Romanae

 Exhibition history: 2012 MAXXI National Museum of XXI Century Arts Rome

-Courtesy: Lucy + Jorge Orta and Ermenegildo Zegna
+Courtesy: Lucy + Jorge Orta and ZegnArt.
+Photography Paul Bevan

-The body of work Fabulae Romanae is both a performance, a film and an major exhibition, which depict a symbolic excursus across the city of Rome, through the eyes of a series of ethereal Spirits.
-These Spirits, wearable-sculpture, draw from archaeological and historical research, and observations on the cultural and social map of the city.
-They are multi-faceted characters that interrogate social, anthropological and philosophical themes.
-Through these genius loci, Lucy + Jorge Orta question art’s critical force in recounting and addressing the emergencies of contemporary living.
+Fabulae Romanae is the title of a filmed-performance and a major exhibition of Lucy and Jorge Orta's site-specific performances in the city of Rome.
+In the film, the artists depict a symbolic excursus across Rome through the eyes of a series of ethereal characters –genius loci–.
+These spirits draw from archaeological and historical research, and observations on the cultural and social map of the city and interrogate social, anthropological and philosophical themes.

-Fabulae Romanae was commissioned by Ermenegildo Zegna, ZegnArt, for an exhibition at the MAXXI National Museum of XXI Century Arts Rome, Italy (22 March – 23 September 2012) and supported by the University of the Arts London Centre for Sustainable Fashion, with the assistance of LCF alumni Mio Jin, Lara Torres, Oliver Ruuger, Sum Yu Li.
-Photography by Paul Bevan.
+Fabulae Romanae was commissioned by ZegnArt, for the artists solo exhibition at the MAXXI National Museum of XXI Century Arts Rome (22 March – 23 September 2012).
+It was supported by the University of the Arts London Centre for Sustainable Fashion, with the assistance of designers Mio Jin, Lara Torres, Oliver Ruuger, Sum Yu Li.